GG-Muniz/FlavorLab/backend/tests/TESTING_GUIDE.md

-# FlavorLab Backend Testing Guide
+# HealthLab Backend Testing Guide

 ## 🧪 Comprehensive Test Suite Overview

-The FlavorLab backend MVP includes a comprehensive test suite designed to validate every component of the system.
+The HealthLab backend MVP includes a comprehensive test suite designed to validate every component of the system.
 This guide provides detailed information about the test structure, how to run tests, and what each test category covers.

 ## 📁 Test Structure